BillDietrich/veracryptcrack2/README.md

 veracrypt --text --version

 sudo ./veracrypt_crack.sh
-# Only way to stop it running is to close the terminal !

 # On my slow laptop, with 5-second timeout, it ran for 52 minutes
 # and failed to open the test container.
 Wordlist has 208 passwords
 # in it, multiplied by 3 PIM values for each password.

-# Launched VeraCrypt GUI app and left it open.
 # Changed timeout to 10 seconds and tried again.
 # Worked in 3 minutes.
-# Correct password/PIM are not the ones just above the
-# "Error: already mounted" message, but the next ones above that.
-# Spoiler: PIM is "1337", password is "crackmeifyoucan".
+# Spoiler: test.container PIM is "1337", password is "crackmeifyoucan".
 # And once mounted, can see hash is "HMAC-SHA-512 (Dynamic)"
 # and encryption is "AES-Twofish-Serpent".

-# Left VeraCrypt GUI app open.
-# Changed timeout back to 5 seconds and tried again.
-# Again it ran for 52 minutes and failed.
 ```

 ### Improvements

 * Check return code from VeraCrypt, stop when succeed.
 * Made output clearer.
+* Changed from bash to sh so ctrl+C works.

 #### Notes